Roger-random/as7341_webui/README.md

 Inside `standard/script.js` change `const devtest` from `false` to `true`.
 This points the URL fetch operation to `http://esp32-as7341.local`.

-If the browser reports blocking due to CORS policy, open the Arduino sketch and change `allow_all_origin` to `true`.
-Recompile and upload.

 ---

 ## Updating Web UI